MOhammedRiaad/GoodReadsSimple/README.md

 ## ESLint  for providing linting and force coding styles to all files

--- eslint is one of the famous ways to lint your javascript files and force code styles
+--eslint is one of the famous ways to lint your javascript files and force code styles

 ## Cors for cross orgin